hashicorp/design-system/website/docs/foundations/colors/partials/guidelines/guidelines.md

 The Semantic Palette helps ensure proper color usage across applications by embedding meaning directly into the name.

 Semantic colors were designed to be used together, ensuring they meet accessibility standards and look visually pleasing.
 For example, foreground colors are intended to be used with surface or page colors.
 In many cases, it is important to use specific contextual naming conventions, such as status colors, together.
 Here are some examples of semantic color combinations with their respective contrast ratios:
-- `Foreground / Strong` on `Surface / Primary` nets a ratio of 19.54:1
+- `Foreground/Strong` on `Surface/Primary` nets a ratio of 19.54:1
-- `Foreground / Success-on Surface` on `Surface / Success` nets a ratio of 5.37:1
+- `Foreground/Success-on Surface` on `Surface/Success` nets a ratio of 5.37:1
-- `Foreground / Primary` on `Surface / Primary` nets a ratio of 10.82:1
+- `Foreground/Primary` on `Surface/Primary` nets a ratio of 10.82:1
-- `Foreground / Action` on `Surface / Faint` nets a ratio of 4.86:1
+- `Foreground/Action` on `Surface/Faint` nets a ratio of 4.86:1

 ![Image showing color ratios of a card with details inside of it](/assets/foundations/color/colors-semantic-tokens-accessibility-examples.png)